zenturin/VideoManager/readme.md

 - Provide graphs and visuals based on repository metrics
 - Organise video files automatically based on different preferences

+### Docs

+There is a Docs directory in this repository that contains any and all noteworthy information on progress, findings and goals.

 ### Caution

 This project only aims to be used on LAN and not to be exposed to the internet as such I would **HIGHLY** advise against doing so.